Klus3kk/Algorithm-Encyclopedia/README.md

 # Algorithms
-List of basic algorithms made in C++, C, Go, Python and JavaScript
+List of basic algorithms made in: C++, C, Go, Python and JavaScript